 Only the Troy University campuses in Alabama and the teaching site in Atlanta, Georgia, are approved to host students on a nonimmigrant student visa.
-Students may refer to the web site http://trojan.troy.edu/graduateschool/ for information on program availability at a specific Troy University campus.
+Students may refer to the web site http://trojan.troy.edu/ graduateschool/ for information on program availability at a specific Troy University campus.

-Persons requesting U.S. Citizenship and Immigration Services (USCIS) form I-20 to obtain an F-1 visa or DS-2019 to obtain a J-1 visa who require additional information should contact the Center for International Programs, Troy, Alabama, 36082, USA; telephone: 1 (334) 670-3736; email: intlprog@troy.edu; or visit the website at admissions.troy.edu/international.
+Persons requesting U.S. Citizenship and Immigration Services (USCIS) form I-20 to obtain an F-1 visa or DS-2019 to obtain a J-1 visa who require additional information should contact the Center for International Programs, Troy, Alabama, 36082, USA; telephone: 1 (334) 670-3736; email: intlprog@troy.edu.